 As Dr. Jason Fung MD points out, the production and consumption of cottonseed oil began with the waste product of cotton, which was harvested for fiber and fabrics to make clothes.
 For every hundred kilos of fiber, there are one hundred and sixty-two kilos of cotton seeds that are largely useless.
 In 1911, these seeds were processed and marketed as “Crisco”, which was promoted in free recipe books as a “healthy alternative” to lard.

 Seventh Day Adventists and other gung-ho vegans promoted abstinence from eating animals, and Crisco took off.
-In 1955, President Dwight Eisenhower had a high-profile heart attack, which was attributed to eating too much fat by Ancel Keys, a prominent academic.
+In 1955, President Dwight Eisenhower had a high-profile heart attack, which was attributed by Ancel Keys, a prominent academic, to eating too much fat.
 Without proof of cause and effect, animal fat and cholesterol were eagerly blamed for gaining weight and susceptibility to heart attacks.
-There was little or no distinction between healthy, natural fats and processed fats in the form of hydrogenated, processed vegetable oils.
+There was little or no distinction between healthy, natural, traditional fats and processed fats in the form of hydrogenated, processed vegetable oils.
 Lately, there has been a public awareness that these processed vegetable oils contain “trans fats”.
 They have been modified chemically to try to keep them stable on store shelves, but the processing denatures them, rendering them inflammatory to many a digestive system.

 The truth is inside you.
 “Look for the truth, and your health will follow,” as Dr. Herbert Shelton, MD, said.

 Contrary to the popular belief, healthy fats do not make you fat.
 It is sugar and refined grains, such as wheat flour and pasta, that make you fat.
 If you cut the sugar and the refined grains, substituting stevia and either certain vegetables or even meat, then you can lose the fat.